bertilmuth/being/README.md

 # The service API and implementation
 ## The service API
-Let's define the service interface for a simple service that responds to a GET request with the greeting *Hello, Joe!*
+Let's define the service interface for a simple service that responds to a GET request with a greeting.

-You can change the name with every GET request.
-You can also change *Hello* to a different greeting with a POST request, and the service will remember that greeting associated with the name.

 ``` java
 public interface GreetUserService extends AggregateService {